 Initially, the project was conceived as a theatrical piece for Rowlands, but the actress balked at performing such a demanding role nightly, and it was changed into a screenplay.

-Cassavetes financed the picture himself with his and his friends money and embarked on a length shooting process that took two years.
+Cassavetes financed the picture himself with his personal money (and also his friends’) and embarked on a length shooting process that took two years.

 Cassavetes allows no distance between the screen and the viewers: Like Mabel’s family, the viewers are forced into the troubling experience of Mabel’s life over the course of a few days.